A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Introduction

-which is Hecke-equivariant for the prime-to-$p$ Hecke operators. \end{Conj} \begin{Rem} This conjecture can be used to do explicit computations with Siegel modular forms, we give some examples: In \cite{Dembele} the author constructs an algorithm computing Hecke eigenvalues of Siegel modular forms, assuming a form of Conjecture \ref{Conj1}; in \cite{PollackJoshua} the authors do extensive computations with algebraic modular forms for $G$; in \cite{Fretwell} the author uses the conjecture to find computational evidence for Harder's conjecture on congruences between Siegel modular forms and elliptic modular forms. \end{Rem} Our approach to this conjecture is via the characteristic $p$ geometry of paramodular Siegel threefolds $X/\zz_p$.
-The singularities of $X$ were studied by Yu in \cite{YuParamodular} and his results allow us to use the Picard-Lefschetz formula of \cite{SGA7}.
+which is Hecke-equivariant for the prime-to-$p$ Hecke operators. \end{Conj} \begin{Rem} This conjecture can be used to do explicit computations with Siegel modular forms, we give some examples: In \cite{Dembele} the author constructs an algorithm computing Hecke eigenvalues of Siegel modular forms, assuming a form of Conjecture \ref{Conj1}; in \cite{LanskyPollack} the authors do extensive computations with algebraic modular forms for $G$; in \cite{Fretwell} the author uses the conjecture to find computational evidence for Harder's conjecture on congruences between Siegel modular forms and elliptic modular forms. \end{Rem} It is an old idea of Serre that the classical Jacquet-Langlands correspondence between modular forms and quaternion modular forms can be realised geometrically by restricting mod $p$ modular forms (which are sections of a line bundle on the modular curve $Y_0(N)$) to the supersingular locus.
+This mod $p$ Jacquet-Langlands correspondence can be upgraded to a characteristic zero correspondence by considering the Picard-Lefschetz formula in \'etale cohomology \cite{SGA7} for the modular curve $Y_0(Np)$.
+Ghitza \cite{Ghitza} generalised Serre's ideas to produce a mod $p$ Jacquet-Langlands correspondence for Siegel modular forms (by restricting to the superspecial locus).
+Our approach to Conjecture \ref{Conj1} is then to use the Picard-Lefschetz formula for the Siegel threefold with paramodular level at $p$, which is possible because Yu \cite{YuParamodular} computed its singularities.
 Using results of \cite{KudlaRapoport} and \cite{YuSuperSingular} we can identify the finite set of singular points of $X \otimes \mathbb{F}_p$ with an adelic double quotient of the form